 Educate your patients to be vigilant and act as the first line of defense in their own oral health.
 They should contact your office immediately if they notice any red flags.
 These include any feeling of looseness or movement in the prosthesis, pain or discomfort around the implants, persistent bleeding or swelling of the gums, or any chipping or cracking of the denture material.
 A common issue patients might notice is food getting trapped beneath the denture, which can lead to irritation.
 Promptly addressing these concerns can prevent minor issues from escalating into more complex problems, like peri-implant disease, and helps ensure the continued success of the treatment.

-Discussing Cost and Long-Term Value with Patients
+How to Discuss Cost and Value with Patients

 The conversation about cost is often the most challenging part of treatment planning, but it’s also a critical opportunity to build trust.
 When patients understand the comprehensive value of a screw-retained hybrid denture, the price becomes an investment in their long-term health and quality of life.
 Approaching this discussion with transparency, empathy, and a focus on value can make all the difference in patient acceptance and satisfaction.
 It’s about reframing the expense as a solution that provides stability, confidence, and function for years to come.